 The NSW government has set a timeline for the transition to eConveyancing to help everyone plan and embrace the change.

-We are now at a midpoint along the timeline, with further transactions to be made mandatory from 1 July 2018 ahead of the transition to digital conveyancing for all mainstream property transactions from 1 July 2019.
+We are now over half way through the timeline, with further transactions made mandatory since 1 July 2018 ahead of the transition to digital conveyancing for all mainstream property transactions from 1 July 2019.

 Getting started sooner rather than later